oceanprotocol-archive/OEPs/7/README.md

 * An IDENTITY's **DID** can be resolved to get access to a **DDO** using an on-chain resolver
 * An Asset ID is the HASH of the Asset Metadata
 * An Asset can be identified using a DID of an IDENTITY providing the metadata of the asset, by extending the DID with the Asset ID as part of the DID path
-* The function to calculate the HASH MUST BE standard
+* The function to calculate the HASH MUST BE an Ocean standard (keccak256 proposed)

 ## Proposed Solution